jundalisay/sp/content/en/research/sarkar/chakras.md

 But the Tejapiitha which is located in the navel is Rajasika in nature.

-The Va'yupiit'ha and the Akashapiitha are sentient in nature.
+The Vayupiit'ha and the Akashapiitha are sentient in nature.

-The navel is Rajasika because it maintains a balance between the 2 Tamasika and 2 Sattvika piithas.
+The navel is rajasic because it maintains a balance between the 2 tamasic and 2 sattvic piithas.

 If by some means or other, the lower two Cakras are excited, then the navel also becomes imbalanced.*